Code of Privacy

 Upon request, an individual will be informed of the existence, use and disclosure of his / her personal information which is under our control, and shall be given access to and be permitted to challenge the accuracy and the completeness of that information.
 If the requestor can provide proof of an error in the personal information in Berkeley’s possession, Berkeley will amend the information and send the corrected information to others who have used the incorrect information.

-There are lawful exceptions that will prevent Berkeley from providing access, which include, but are not limited to the following:
+There are lawful exceptions that will prevent Berkeley from providing access, which includes, but are not limited to the following:

 An individual may address a challenge concerning compliance with the aforementioned policies and procedures to our Privacy Officer whose details are listed in Section 1.